Hussein-L-AlMadhachi/clanga/README.md

 ## Features
 * No more raw CSS
-* Prevents you from writing styles that contradicts each other as much possible
+* Prevents you from writing styles that contradict each other as much as possible
-* Generate resposnive styles programmatically using JavaScript.
+* Generate responsive styles programmatically using JavaScript.
 * Improve reusability and maintainability of your styles.
 * Simplify the management of dynamic styles.
 * Effortlessly customizable and extendable.